Skip to main content

 Key Concepts

-In Doris, a user_identity uniquely identifies a user. user_identity consists of two parts: user_name and host, where user_name is the username. host identifies the host address from which the user connects.
+In Doris, a user_identity uniquely identifies a user. user_identity consists of two parts: user_name and host, where username is the user name. host identifies the host address where the user client connection is located.
 The host part can use % for fuzzy matching.
-If host is not specified, it defaults to %, meaning the user can connect to Doris from any host.
+If host is not specified, it defaults to '%', which means the user can connect to Doris from any host.

 User Attributes

-User attributes are directly attached to user_name, not user_identity, meaning user@'192.%' and user@['domain'] share the same set of user attributes.
-These attributes belong to the user, not user@'192.%' or user@['domain'].
+User attributes are directly attached to user_name, not user_identity.
+This means user@'192.%' and user@['domain'] both have the same set of user attributes.
+These attributes belong to user, not to user@'192.%' or user@['domain'].

-User attributes include, but are not limited to: maximum number of user connections, import cluster configuration, etc.
+User attributes include but are not limited to: maximum user connections, import cluster configuration, etc.

 Built-in Users

-Built-in users are users created by default in Doris and have certain permissions by default, including root and admin.
-Initial passwords are empty and can be changed after the frontend starts using password modification commands.
-Default users cannot be deleted.
+Built-in users are users created by default in Doris and have certain default permissions, including root and admin.
+The initial passwords are empty.
+After FE starts, you can modify them using the password change command.
+Built-in users cannot be deleted.

-• root@'%': Root user, allowed to log in from any node, role is operator.
+• root@'%': root user, allowed to log in from any node, with operator role.

-• admin@'%': Admin user, allowed to log in from any node, role is admin.
+• admin@'%': admin user, allowed to log in from any node, with admin role.

 Password

-Credentials for user login, set by the administrator when creating the user, can also be changed by the user after creation.
+User login credentials, set by administrators when creating users, or can be changed by users themselves after creation.

-Doris supports the following password policies to help users manage passwords better.
+Doris supports the following password policies to help users better manage passwords.

-• PASSWORD_HISTORY Whether the current user is allowed to use historical passwords when resetting their password.
-For example, PASSWORD_HISTORY 10 means that the past 10 passwords cannot be reused as the new password.
-If set to PASSWORD_HISTORY DEFAULT, the value of the global variable password_history will be used.
-0 means this feature is not enabled.
-The default is 0.
-Example:
+Whether to allow the current user to use historical passwords when resetting passwords.
+For example, PASSWORD_HISTORY 10 means prohibiting the use of the last 10 passwords as new passwords.
+If set to PASSWORD_HISTORY DEFAULT, it will use the value in the global variable password_history.
+0 means this feature is disabled.
+Default is 0.

 • Set global variable: SET GLOBAL password_history = 10